 - Official TNT Quote

 Not to call TNT out on anything, but this is not entirely true.
 There is an entire world of ways that users can have their accounts stolen, of which most users are entirely unaware.
 Granted, a user hacking into the Neopets Database is so far a myth that cannot be proven, but TNT was correct in saying that account protecion is your responsibility.
 Granted, they do have a Security page, but it does not quite cut it anymore.

-The four main methods employed to steal a player's account will each be discussed in turn, along with steps that Neopians can take to prevent their accounts from being lost from those specific methods.
 This is not a how-to guide, nor will it offer complete protection from account theft.
 Afterwards, some helpful tips to preventing account theft and ensuring that, in the case of theft, the account can be proven to be yours will be discussed.
 I will also briefly skim over what to do once your account has already been stolen and other methods of cheating before concluding with a Frequently Asked Questions section and other sitely goodies.